antzGames/OpenVAT-for-Godot/README.md

 ❓**Question**: How do I implement a static pose in an animation track:

   - 💡**Answer 1**: Create a 3 frame action on your NLA strip in Blender with each keyframe being the same, then do an OpenVAT export, and re-import into Godot.
-The shader will loop these 3 frames, and look like the model is static because the vertext positions have not moved.
+The shader will loop these 3 frames, and look like the model is static because the vertex positions have not moved.
   - 💡**Answer 2**: Manually encode another animation track with the same startFrame and endFrame, then do an OpenVAT export, and re-import into Godot.

 ## Demo